WOMEN OVER 50: LET’S GET BETTER SLEEP

 Exercise can help you to improve the quality of your sleep, but WHEN you choose to exercise is very important.
 Contrary to what you may believe, exercising before bed won’t tire you out.

-In fact, the release of certain hormones will actually give you a false high of feeling active and refreshed when your body actually isn’t.
+The release of certain hormones can give you a false sense of feeling active and refreshed.
 This is why it’s recommended that any major exercise be done a few hours before your regular or intended bedtime.

 10. Nap Early or Don’t Nap At All

-What do you do to help yourself sleep better during these trying times?
+What do you do to help yourself sleep better?
 Let us know in the comments at the bottom of this page!

 I go to sleep listening to an audio book on my phone.
 I don’t like earplugs or big headsets but use the ones that are around the back of the neck and over my ears and are Bluetooth.